luminus-framework/luminus/resources/public/md/guestbook.md

 In this tutorial we will create a simple guestbook application using Luminus.
 This will provide you with an overview of the basic project structure and development process.

-### Create a new application using Leiningen
+To create a new project simply run the following in your terminal:

 ```
 lein new luminus guestbook